Join Us & Get Wine 101 Course 75% Off

 New Regional Labeling for Rioja is Finally Here!

-Regardless, if you travel through Rioja, you cannot deny that there are a myriad of soils and microclimates.
-The idea that you can now officially notate a singular vineyard is going to make forward-thinking producers (and wine collectors) very excited.
+If you travel through Rioja, you cannot deny that there are a myriad of soils and microclimates.
+Now that producers can officially notate a singular vineyard, excitement about the region among collectors has elevated.

 Rioja